 You can also watch this video about Dynasty Trusts on Bridgeford’s YouTube channel to learn more about how they work and why South Dakota has been ranked as the top Dynasty Trust state in the nation.

 The South Dakota Community Property Special Spousal Trust may be a revocable or irrevocable trust created by one or both spouses with both spouses as beneficiaries to avoid taxation, because it treats the property as community property at the death of the first spouse, applying a 100% step-up in basis at date of death of the first spouse.

 The South Dakota Community Property Special Spousal Trust:

 - Avoids federal capital gains taxation of marital/trust assets when subsequently sold.
 (In non-community property states, the step-up in basis at date of death is only 50%, which means that taxes would be owed on the remaining 50% of the cost basis of the marital property when sold.)

 - Creates a powerful tax move that has the potential to result in compelling federal and state tax savings over subsequent generations by combining its benefits with the federal estate tax benefits of a Dynasty Trust, in a jurisdiction that does not have an income tax, such as South Dakota.

-- May also be created, in appropriate cases, to take advantage of South Dakota’s Directed Trust laws, delivering more control to settlors and Domestic Asset Protection Trust laws for enhanced protection from creditors.
+- May also be created, in appropriate cases, to take advantage of South Dakota’s Directed Trust laws – delivering more control to settlors – and Domestic Asset Protection Trust (DAPT) laws – for enhanced protection from creditors.

-Click here for more information on the South Dakota Community Property Special Spousal Trust, including a video on this powerful new legislation.
+For more information on the South Dakota Community Property Special Spousal Trust, please visit the Community Property Trusts page on our website.